 Welcome to the University of South Alabama Marx Library's Library Research Tutorial.
-This tutorial consists of four modules designed to help you develop your information-seeking and evaluation skills for your classes at USA.
+This tutorial consists of three modules designed to help you develop your information-seeking and evaluation skills for your classes at USA.

 To use this tutorial, begin with Module 1 and continue in order.
 Each module builds on the previous one.
 You do not have to complete all four modules in one sitting.
 This tutorial may take several hours to complete.

 If you are completing this tutorial as a class assignment, submit the appropriate assignment from the Assignment tab.